aws-cloudformation/aws-cloudformation-samples/hooks/python-hooks/resource-tags/README.md

 cfn generate && cfn submit --dry-run && cfn submit --set-default
 ```

 Next, configure this hook.
-Create a `type_config.json` file with the hook configuration, as shown next; note the `Properties` section, where you'll need to configure comma-delimited tags keys you require in `TagKeys`, as well as either `resource` (default) or `stack` for `ValidationStrategy` (that is, whether this hook reads tag key/values you specify, for supported resources, in either your CloudFormation template for a given resource or at the stack level):
+Create a `type_config.json` file with the hook configuration, as shown next; note the `Properties` section, where you'll need to configure comma-delimited tags keys you require in `TagKeys`, as well as a `ValidationStrategy` that can be one of the following:

+- `resource` (default): evaluates tag key/values you specify, for supported resources, in your CloudFormation template for a given resource;

+- `stack`: evaluates tag key/values you specify at the CloudFormation stack level;

+- `resource+stack`: evaluates tag key/values you specify in your CloudFormation template and at the stack level.

+Example configuration:

 ```shell
 cat <<EOF > type_config.json